Agarose Gel Electrophoresis

 (Optional) If you did not add EtBr to the gel and buffer, place the gel into a container filled with 100 mL of TAE running buffer and 5 μL of EtBr, place on a rocker for 20-30 mins, replace EtBr solution with water and destain for 5 mins.

 Using any device that has UV light, visualize your DNA fragments.
+The fragments of DNA are usually referred to as ‘bands’ due to their appearance on the gel.

 Note: When loading the sample in the well, maintain positive pressure on the sample to prevent bubbles or buffer from entering the tip.
 Place the very top of the tip of the pipette into the buffer just above the well.
 Very slowly and steadily, push the sample out and watch as the sample fills the well.
 After all of the sample is unloaded, push the pipettor to the second stop and carefully raise the pipette straight out of the buffer.

 Note: Black is negative, red is positive.
-(The DNA is negatively charged and will run towards the positive electrode.)
+The DNA is negatively charged and will run towards the positive electrode.
 Always Run to Red.

 Note: When using UV light, protect your skin by wearing safety goggles or a face shield, gloves and a lab coat.